India scraps its two largest rupee notes in shocking anti-corruption move

 The unexpected move is designed to fight against corruption and money laundering, Modi said, calling them "diseases" and "obstacles" to the country's economic success.

+The idea is that Indians who have stockpiled undeclared income will now be forced to come out of the shadows.

+"This step will strengthen the hands of the common man in the fight against corruption, black money and fake currency," said Modi, who leads the ruling Bharatiya Janata Party.

-The ban will likely spark a mad scramble as ordinary Indians seek to exchange or deposit their cash.
+But the ban could also spark a mad scramble as ordinary Indians seek to exchange or deposit their cash.
 Modi said citizens have 50 days to deposit at banks and post offices.
 Hospitals will be allowed to accept the banned notes for another three days, until Nov.
 11.

+That transition will not be an easy task.
+The Reserve Bank of India (RBI) estimates that there are 16.5 billion 500 rupee notes and 6.7 billion 1000 rupee notes currently in circulation.
+ATMs will be shut on Nov.
+9 and 10 to help implement the change.

+The central bank is also preparing to issue a new series of 500 and 2,000 rupee notes, which are slated to enter circulation by Nov.
+10.

-The move could also complicate business transactions in the short term.
-The largest legal bill in circulation starting Wednesday will be the 100 rupee note, which is worth only $1.50.
+Until then, the largest legal bill in circulation will be the 100 rupee note, which is worth only $1.50.

+In a country where taxi drivers and shopkeepers are already reluctant to part with small bills, the sudden policy change could complicate business transactions in the short term.

+Indian social media users widely praised the decision, calling it a "bold move."
+There were also, inevitably, plenty of jokes.

 India is believed to have lost out on over $100 billion in uncollected tax, a large percentage of which is illegally stashed offshore.